jananithangavel/performance-test/JmeterInstance/README.md

 Note: Script refer path as "~/software/"

+8. Edit esb-perf-execution.sh file with respective hosts

-8. Edit esb-perf-execution.sh line 6 the variable product as your use
+9. Edit esb-perf-execution.sh line 6 the variable product as your use

    For example if you want to use esb then